Cheesecake Cake Pops Coated in Dark Chocolate & Coconut

 - Carefully insert the lollipop sticks into the cake balls.

-- Refrigerate for 30-60 minutes to allow the cake pops to firm up.
+- Refrigerate or freeze for 30-60 minutes to allow the cake pops to firm up.

 - Melt the chocolate (or candy melts) in a double boiler.

 - Insert the cake ball into the chocolate and rotate until covered.
 Softly tap and rotate the cake pop until the excess chocolate falls off.
 Don’t tap too hard or the cake ball could fall off.

 - Place in a styrofoam block to dry and sprinkle with coconut flakes.